 From the results of operating efficiency in quantitative techniques, the capital adequacy ratio has large negative coefficients with a high level of significance in all three techniques.
 Profit per employee has the highest negative coefficient among all other independent variables affecting operating efficiency but the coefficient value becomes insignificant in the system GMM method.
-Credit risk also has a significant negative coefficient but both the level of significance and value of coefficients are lower than that of the profit per employee since its significance level decreases in random effect.
+Credit risk also has a significance and value of coefficients are lower than that of the profit per employee since its significance level decreases in random effect.